 Instructions

-- Pour into a silicone mold- Distribute the egg mixture evenly between the 7 cavities in the mold.
+2. Pour into a silicone mold- Distribute the egg mixture evenly between the 7 cavities in the mold.
 Leave about 1/2 inch of the mold empty.
-Sprinkle bacon, spinach or any other add ins directly into the filled silicone mold cavities and stir them each up carefully.
-Please the silicone mold's plastic lid on top.
+Sprinkle bacon, spinach or any other add ins you like directly into the filled silicone mold cavities and stir them each up carefully.
+Place the silicone mold's plastic lid on top.

-- Pop the bites out and enjoy- Allow Let the egg bits cool upright in the mold for 10-15.
+6. Pop the bites out and enjoy- Allow the egg bites to cool upright in the mold for 10-15.
 Invert carefully on a wire cooling rack and the egg bites should slide right out!

 Notes